CS222-UIUC/Team0-ImageBot/README.md

 Provides a list of commands and arguments.
 2. `$echo`
 The bot echos back an image unchanged.
+3. `$info`
+The bot prints the dimensions, a hash value, and all exif data associated with the image, then echos back the image.
+The hash value is the md5 hash, and thus, should only be used as a checksum.
+Note the hash value is affected by metadata.
 ### Transformations
 1. `$scale [factor] [url]`
 Scales the provided image by the given amount.
 The factor must be positive.
 Additionally, neither height nor width of the resulting image can be greater than 65500 pixels.